controversial/controversial.io/redesign-TODO.md

     3. Open new laptop
   - decouples hinge from rotation
 - [x] Open when attempting to scroll down (Listen for `mousewheel`)
-- [x] Don't fuck up animations when triggering too many animations at once
-- [ ] Prevent Work page from flickering above other pages during page load
-  - Put a solid gray div over the page that is removed when initial navigation is completed

 #### Misc
 - Performance improvements